thenriq/Iris_dataset_Fisher/README.md

 <br/>

-The data analysis can also be done with Violin Plot, from Seaborn library, using the code below.
+The data analysis can also be done with violin plot, from *Seaborn* library, using the code below.
 It shows the density of length and width in species.
 The thinner part represents the less dense data, while the fatter part represents more dense data.
-Data is being visualized by comparing all input variables (petal and sepal length and width) against the output variable, which is species: *(lines 92 - 100)*
+Data is being visualized by comparing all input variables (*petal* and *sepal* length and width) against the output variable, which is *species*: *(lines 92 - 100)*

 `plt.figure(figsize=(9,7))
 plt.subplot(2,2,1)